vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 ## In Place of Vuex

-It is possible to use the Composition API in place of Vuex and save yourself a dependency.
+It is possible to use the Composition API in place of Vuex, and save yourself a dependency.
 That said, it's not exactly necessary, either.
 And there are some tradeoffs.

 If you're using Vuex, it's very clear exactly what centralized state is being used across the application.
 Composition API is very flexible, but you may lose that implicit declaration in communication to other fellow maintainers.
-Our suggestion that if you do use it as a centralized state management store, that you place it in a `store` folder, or something similarly named, so that responsabilities are clear.
+Our suggestion that if you do use it as a centralized state management store, that you place it in a `store` folder, or something similarly named, so that responsibilities are clear.

+## Components

+It is possible at this point to start to move your components to the Composition API, however, for larger code bases, you may not see immediate need or good reason to, as the Options API still works nicely.

+Our suggestion is to use this opportunity to instead refactor any larger components that have too much responsibility on their own.

+For instance, if you have a component has the following methods:

+- one that gathers input from a form
+- one that validates that input
+- one that uses the input to call out to an API
+- one that does something with that API response

+You may find that the one component has a lot of responsibility, and it may make more sense to break this apart more.

+Not everything needs to be refactored, though.
+Use judgement to guide you and not hype.